Megha849/HygieiaDocs/pages/hygieia/general_configuration.md

 			and so on.
 	~~~

-	The output `.jar` file is generated in the `\target` folder for each component of Hygieia, including the Collectors.
+	The output `.jar` file is generated in the `\target` folder for each component of Hygieia, including collectors.

 *	**Step 2: Set Parameters in the Properties File**